 Employers can't find workers.

-I said, Yeah, pay them more.
+I said, yeah, pay them more.

-This is an employees.
+This is an employee's employees' bargaining chip now.

 What's happening?